qbammey/mlbriefs/cfp.md

 Submissions consist of an online demo of a method, with a paper describing and analysing the method.
 Starting from a working code, you will be taught how to create a demo during the workshop.
 The companion paper describes the method and experiments on it.

-* Contrary to many workshop, you are invited to prepare your submission **during** the workshopt.
+* Contrary to many workshops, you are invited to prepare your submission **during** the workshop.
 You will be given time to submit the paper after the workshop ends.
 It is **not** expected that you submit the paper before the workshop starts.
-* IPOL and MLBriefs publications act as companions to more traditional publications.
-It is usually allowed, and even encouraged, to submit an article covering an already-published method.
+* IPOL and MLBriefs publications usually act as companions to more traditional publications.
+It is allowed, and even encouraged, to submit an article covering an already-published method.
 Please check our [authorship and double submission policy below](#dual) for more information.
 * Due to the growing number of submissions, all authors may be asked to review several papers.
 {:.note}